1. Fish by the Rules:

 Longest Fish – Merchandise Prize valued at $2,500

-Early Bird Prize – An early bird prize or prizes, as determined by derby officials, will be awarded through random draw of all registered tickets, purchased or given, by the early bird deadline.
+Early Bird Prize – An early bird prize or prizes, as determined by derby officials, will be awarded through a random draw of all registered tickets purchased or given by the early bird deadline.
+The Early Bird Prize draw will take place on February 26, 2022.

 5. Fish Measuring Process: